Suitable for: Sole traders who need to lodge BAS and income tax returns

 - Use the below information to calculate the amounts that you need to manually input from your non-Airtax BAS.

-- Book in a phone call to speak with a PwC accountant, and request your BAS details from your previous BAS lodgement provider.
+- Book in a phone call to speak with an accountant, and request your BAS details from your previous BAS lodgement provider.
 We will then help you resolve this over the phone.

 Check out the below information which discusses exactly how we compute your income and expense information.